accodeing/fortnox-api/README.md

 The gem will then automatically rotate between these tokens.
 In theory you can declare as many as you like.
 Remember that you will need to use one authorization code to get each token!
 See Fortnox developer documentation for more information about how to get access tokens.

 ### AccessTokens for multiple Fortnox accounts
 Yes, we support working with several accounts at once as well.
-Simply set `access_tokens` to a hash where the keys (called a *token store*) represents different fortnox accounts and the value for a specific key is an array or a string with access token(s) linked to that specific Fortnox account.
+Simply set `access_tokens` to a hash where the keys (called a *token store*) represents different fortnox accounts and the value(s) for a specific key is an array or a string with access token(s) linked to that specific Fortnox account.
 For instance: `{ account1: ['token1', 'token2'], account2: 'token2' }`.
 If you provide a `:default` token store, this is used as default by all repositories.

 ```ruby
 Fortnox::API.configure do |config|